Tampa Wrongful Death Attorney

 Statute of Limitations in Florida

-Who Can Sue for Wrongful Death in Florida?
+Who Can Sue for Wrongful Death in Tampa, Florida?

 Florida law strictly limits who can bring a claim and what damages can be recovered if one dies as a result.
 Laws in the State of Florida govern who is entitled to recover certain damages under Florida's Wrongful Death Act.
 The lawsuits are designed to provide compensation for relatives who depended upon the deceased for financial and/or emotional support.
 Typically, in Florida, if there is no surviving spouse or minor children, adult children are unable to bring such claims unless they were financially dependent upon the deceased parent for support.

-If someone you love has recently died due to wrongful death, please contact the law firm of Alley, Clark & Greiwe in Tampa for a consultation regarding your legal rights with our Tampa wrongful death lawyers.
+If someone you love has recently died due to negligence, please contact the law firm of Alley, Clark & Greiwe for a consultation regarding your legal rights with a Tampa wrongful death attorney.
 There is no charge for our legal consultation.
 If we accept your case you owe us nothing unless we make a recovery for you.